Exploring canyons in glassy energy landscapes using metadynamics: Hard Sphere fluid

-We perform MIMSE relaxation experiments varying the volume fraction over a small range, $0.66 < \phi < 0.67$.
+We perform MIMSE relaxation experiments varying the volume fraction initially over a small range, $0.66 < \phi < 0.67$.
 To provide initial ISes, we FIRE relax random configurations.
-Since this range is above the `jamming' or random close packed volume fraction for this model, $\phi_J \simeq 0.65$, this initial quench step consistently yields ISes having finite energy, residing on the soft sphere portion of the landscape.
-Applied to these quenched states, we find MIMSE again rapidly descends the energy landscape, \Cref{fig:HSa}, when the bias radius is in a small range ($3.5 \lesssim \mathcal{U}_{\sigma} \lesssim 4.5$), indicating that there are canyons similar to those in the SGM landscape.
+Since this range is above the `jamming' or random close packed volume fraction for this model, $\phi_J^{HS} \simeq 0.65$, this initial quench step consistently yields ISes having finite energy, residing on the soft sphere portion of the landscape.
+Applied to these quenched states, we find MIMSE again rapidly descends the energy landscape, \Cref{fig:HSa}, when the bias radius is in a small range ($3 \lesssim \mathcal{U}_{\sigma} \lesssim 5$), indicating that there are canyons similar to those in the SGM landscape.

-For the lower range of volume fractions we study, $\phi \lesssim 0.667$ MIMSE is able to consistently reach states with zero energy, corresponding to hard sphere configurations, \Cref{fig:HSa}.
-The first HS configurations found by MIMSE are isostatic (or nearly so), with $\langle z \rangle \approx 6$.
-Further application of biases produces a continuous series of HS states, with $\langle z \rangle$ dropping by roughly three orders of magnitude after $\sim 10^3$ biases, \Cref{fig:HSa}.
-Notably, once it finds its first zero-energy state, MIMSE finds a new, unbiased zero-energy state after every bias addition, and no finite energy ISes.
-The $g(r)$ of these configurations on the $\langle z \rangle$ plateau resembles the jammed case for large $r$ suggesting that the algorithm is sampling the landscape of the marginal glass adjacent to the jamming line \cite{HSBerthier2016, GlassEdiger2021}.
+For the lower range of volume fractions we study, $\phi \lesssim 0.667$, MIMSE is able to consistently reach states with zero energy, corresponding to hard sphere configurations, \Cref{fig:HSa}.
+The first HS configurations found are isostatic (or nearly so), with $\langle z \rangle \approx 6$.
+Further application of biases briefly yields a mixture of HS and finite energy states, before reaching a part of the canyon where it samples a continuous series of HS states.
+Continuing MIMSE results in configurations with $\langle z \rangle$ dropping by roughly three orders of magnitude after $\sim 10^3$ biases, \Cref{fig:HSa}.
+Notably, when sampling the zero-energy domain, MIMSE finds a new, unbiased zero-energy state after every bias addition, and no finite energy ISes.
+The $g(r)$ of these configurations on the $\langle z \rangle$ plateau resembles the jammed case (for larger $r$ values) suggesting that the algorithm is sampling a region of the landscape corresponding to high pressures, adjacent to the jamming line \cite{HSBerthier2016, GlassEdiger2021}.